emad-elsaid/emad-elsaid.github.io/Keychron V10 Max.md

 ```
 sudo chmod a+rw /dev/hidraw3
 ```
-* Then it connected but it shows error that the firmware doesn't support wireless. so I connected it using the USB cable. gave `/hidraw7` write permission this time and it worked.
+* Then it connects but it shows an error that the firmware doesn't support wireless. so I connected it using the USB cable. gave `/hidraw7` write permission this time and it worked.
 * I already switch L-Ctrl and L-Alt so I just needed to switch the caps.
 * The Meta/Super key is a little uncomfortable for me and I depend on it as Hyprland Mod Key.
 So I changed the FN key to Meta and the last M5 key to FN.
 * Also notice this layout doesn't have a printscreen key, so I had to make the Delete key in the last layer a print screen.